Due Monday Mar 24 Due Wednesday Mar 26, 11pm

 http://IP:8080/server.html.
 You should see a 320x240 camera image updating at about 2 FPS.

-If this does not work you can debug in two ways to at least check if the camera is working.
-First, if you do enable X11 forwarding, i.e.
+If this does not work you can debug to at least check if the camera is working.
+If you do temporarily enable X11 forwarding, i.e.

 > ssh -X -C